Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PaloAltoPlaybooks/PaloAlto-PAN-OS-BlockURL-EntityTrigger/readme.md

     * Teams ChannelId: Enter the Teams Group id to send the adaptive card [Refer the below link to get the channel id and group id](https://docs.microsoft.com/powershell/module/teams/get-teamchannel?view=teams-ps)
     * Predefined address group name: Enter the predefined address group name here to Block URL /Unblock URL
+	* CustomConnectorName : Name of the custom connector, if you want to change the default name, make sure to use the same in all PaloAlto automation playbooks as well

 ### Post-Deployment instructions
 #### a.
 Authorize connections